 Undoubtedly patents represent, today, a major criterion in making investment decisions and in firms' competitive advantage.
 Yet, the way we deal with designing patentable inventions does not reflect their strategic potential.
 Patents are strategic assets in theory but mainly secondary activity in practice.
 What if they were not an outcome but an input to craft your company's' future?
-Examples from the semi-conductor industry propose a new design method to design patents, C-K invent, and suggest new, valuable ways to integrate patentability into strategic thinking.

 The face of innovation has evolved significantly over the last decades, bringing a new era of open innovation and complex knowledge trading.
 The role of IP has changed “from being a technical topic within small, specialized communities to playing a key role in firm strategies” (WIPO 2013).

 Every year, the number of patent applications filed by companies is increasing.
 Solely in France, the number of patents filed in 2014 increased by 4%.
 The IP based market counts around 10 millions of patents today and IP based market transactions go up to 12 milliards of dollars per year.
 These numbers clearly indicate that IP is, more than ever, an important asset for companies.

 Indeed, large established companies often set clear quantitative goals to their teams in terms of patent applications filed per year.
 Likewise, in the start-up world, patent holders have higher chances in raising money during the long VC process.
 As a matter of fact, a France Brevet study demonstrates that ventures who had patents before the respective VC campaigns increase their long term chances to succeed by 30%.